cloudberrydb/bootcamp/101-cbdb-tutorials/create-and-prepare-database.md

 ## What's next

-After creating and preparing the database, you can start to load data into the database.
+After creating and preparing the database, you can start to create tables in the database.
 See [Lesson 3: Create Tables](../101-cbdb-tutorials/create-tables.md) for more information.

 Other tutorials: